Classification Theorem For Positive Critical Points Of Sobolev Trace Inequality: Introduction

 \textbf{Structure of the paper.} The frame of the paper can be explained as follows.
 First, in Section 2 we show that $u$ is bounded and satisfies some decay estimates at infinity.
 Hence, by elliptic regularity theory for p-Laplacian type equations \cite{L88,L91}, we can get an asymptotic upper bound on $|\n u|$ (in particular arguing as \cite{Veto16}, we can see it behaves as the fundamental solution both from above and below).
 Also, using the method like \cite{CFR20}, we prove in Subsection 2.3 that $|\n u|^{p-2}\n u\in W_{loc}^{1,2}$ and we get an asymptotic integral estimate on second order derivatives.\\ Then, in Section 3 we consider the function $v=u^{-\frac{p}{n-p}}$ and use some integral identities to prove that $\n(|\n v|^{p-2}\n v)$ is a multiple of the identity matrix, from which the symmetry result follows.
 Finally, following the proof of Theorem \ref{t1}, we shall get Theorem \ref{t02} in Section 4.

 {\bf Acknowledgment:} I am grateful to Prof. Xi-Nan Ma for his advanced guidance.
-I would also like to thank Dao-Wen Lin and Wang-Zhe Wu for some helpful discussions and useful suggestions.
-The author was supported by National Natural Science Foundation of China (grants 12141105).
+I would like to thank Dao-Wen Lin and Wang-Zhe Wu for some helpful discussions and useful suggestions.
+Also, I'd like to thank Prof. Jingbo Dou for his help in revising this paper.
+This work was supported by National Natural Science Foundation of China [grant number 12141105].